Ten more things you may not know about the solar system

 There are many myths, misconceptions and misunderstanding about the Universe.
+Here are ten more things about our solar system.
 Sometimes the things that we think we know are partly or completely wrong.
 I’ve already discussed a number of these in previous blogs:

 Here are ten more things about the Universe — or specifically the solar system — that you may not know: